L Line (RTD): Proposed extension

 The Central Rail Extension Mobility Study Final Report proposed that the D Line stations from 20th & Welton to 30th & Downing and future extension stations be operated on an independent route.
 This route would operate from the downtown loop to a new terminus created by sharing the A Line's 38th & Blake station.
 Former D Line riders would have to transfer to the new L Line as the D Line's new northern terminus would be the downtown loop (nominally 18th & California station).
 The 14th & California station closed in 2004 could be restored to support the L Line at the Convention Center, allowing for transfers to Theatre District–Convention Center station.
-RTD's Board of Directors approved the introduction of the current shorter version of the L Line with the January 14, 2018 service changes.
+RTD's board of directors approved the introduction of the current shorter version of the L Line with the January 14, 2018 service changes.
 The L Line uses existing track between 30th & Downing station and the downtown loop.

+Beginning on May 26, 2024, the L Line was suspended, as part of Phase 1 of the Downtown Rail Reconstruction Project, which involves rebuilding some of the oldest sections of RTD track.
+However, on August 29, that phase was completed, and on September 29, the D, H, and L Lines returned to service.